Casimir Markievicz: Poland

-In Paris, Markiewicz styled himself as "Count Markievicz".
-When Constance's family enquired as to the validity of the title, they were informed through Pyotr Rachkovsky of the Tsarist Secret Police that he had taken the title "without right", and that there had never been a "Count Markievicz" in Poland.
-However, the Department of Genealogy in Saint Petersburg said that he was entitled to claim to be a member of the Szlachta, of whom there were several hundred thousand in 1900.
-Markiewicz and Gore-Booth married in London in 1900, and their daughter, Maeve, was born the following year.
-From 1902 the couple lived in Dublin.
-He continued to be known as "Count Markievicz" (and Constance as "Countess Markievicz"), and in the 1911 census gave his occupation as "Count (Russian nobility)".
-Stanisław later said in a letter that his father had not been a count.

-Artistic life

-Markievicz was part of the literary circle that centred on W. B. Yeats, Lady Gregory, J.M.
-Synge, and the Abbey Theatre.
-In 1910 he formed his own theatre company, the Independent Dramatic Company, which staged plays written by himself and starring his wife, Constance.

-Poland
+In 1913, Markievicz left Ireland, first travelling to Albania as a reporter, where he appears to have become an advisor to Prince William of Wied before leaving abruptly, showing up a short time later in Warsaw.
+Here, he stayed at the Bristol Hotel, and struck up a friendship with Arnold Szyfman of the nearby Polish Theatre.

-In 1913, Markievicz moved back to his native region, and never returned to live in Ireland.
+He never returned to live in Ireland.
 However, he did correspond with his wife in Dublin and he was by her side when she died in 1927.

 Towards the end of his life Markievicz was active in Warsaw, as well as a correspondent for British magazines, such as the Londoner Daily News.
 He also wrote the screenplay of a 1920 Polish film, Powrót, directed by Aleksander Hertz.
 His paintings included portraits, landscapes, and genre painting.
 The largest part of his art collection is held in Dublin, some remain in Poland (National Museum, Kraków, and in private collections).
 His talent lent itself particularly to the large oil portraits of two Polish statesmen: Marshal Piłsudski and Stanisław Wojciechowski.
 A catalogue for his works is still pending.

-He died in Warsaw, Republic of Poland, in December 1932.
+Death

+Markievicz died on 2 December 1932, in Warsaw.